Covering Action on Conley Theory

 \section{Introduction}

 Conley index theory is concerned about the topological structure of invariant sets of a continuous flow on a topological space $X$, and how they are connected to each other \cite{MR511133,MR1901060,MR797044}.
-The fundamentation of this theory, introduced in \cite{MR511133}, relies on the fact that there are two possibilities for the behavior of flow lines into an isolated invariant set: a point can either be chain recurrent or it can belong to a connecting orbit from a chain recurrent piece to another one.
-For instance, in the case of Morse-Novikov theory on a compact manifold, the chain recurrent pieces are the rest points (or periodic orbits in the Novikov case) and the Morse-Novikov indices are related to the topology of the manifold.
+The foundation of this theory, introduced in \cite{MR511133}, relies on the fact that there are two possibilities for the behavior of flow lines into an isolated invariant set: a point can either be chain recurrent or it can belong to a connecting orbit from a chain recurrent piece to another one.
+For instance, in the case of Morse-Novikov theory on a compact manifold, the chain recurrent pieces are the rest points (and periodic orbits in the Novikov case) and the Morse-Novikov indices are related to the topology of the manifold.
 Furthermore, the Morse-Novikov inequalities impose the existence of connections between some pairs of rest points.
 On the other hand, in the case of Conley theory, for a flow not necessarily gradient-like, instead of connections between rest points, the global topology of the space forces connections between chain recurrent pieces (isolated invariant sets) of the flow.
-Such information is encoded in a matrix called connection matrix which corresponds to the boundary operator in Morse-Novikov theory).
+Such information is encoded in a matrix called connection matrix (which corresponds to the boundary operator in Morse-Novikov theory).